Events

 Saturday, June 13th, 10am to 4pm

 Join us in Geiser-Pollman Park as we circle the wagons and celebrate our history!
-Carter Junction will play music throughout the event, Karen Haas tells excellent stories of life on the trail and the Boise Garrison will join us for reenactments.
+Carter Junction will play music throughout the event, Karen Haas tells excellent stories of life on the trail and we'll be dressed in our pioneer finery all day.
 Hansen Wheel and Wagon Shop is travelling all the way from South Dakota and will have a wheelwright demonstration.
 Crossroads will bring activities for all ages for a festive day in the park!
 Stay tuned as we announce additional parnters and activities.

 Harris Sisters: Beadwork and Seamstress